 Policy Monitoring 15: Housing size, mix and choice The number of completions by dwelling type and size.
-The number of Aaffordable Hhousing completions.
+The number of affordable housing completions.
 The number of completions that comply with requirement M4(2) of the Building Regulations.
-The number of serviced plots for self-build or custom-build provided.
-The number of custom-build homes delivered.
 16: Gypsies and Travellers The number of pitches which are allocated, granted permission and implemented.
-17: Place-making, design and amenity The proportion of permissions (of for 10 or more dwellings) which achieve at least nine 'greens' against inhouse assessment of the quality of design with regard to BfL 12.
-18: Shopfronts, signage and security measures The number of permissions for shutters which are, or are not in accordance with the policy.
+17: Place-making, design and amenity The proportion of permissions (for 10 or more dwellings) which achieve at least nine 'greens' against in-house assessment of the quality of design with regard to BfL 12, in accordance with part 3 of the policy.
+18: Shopfronts, signage and security measures The number of permissions for shutters which are, or are not, in accordance with the policy.
 19: Pollution, Hazardous Substances and Ground Conditions The number of permissions which are contrary to the advice of the Council's Environmental Health department and/or the Environment Agency, together with the reasons for those decisions.
 20: Air Quality The number of electric vehicle charging points delivered.
 21: Unstable land The number of permissions which are contrary to the advice of the Coal Authority, together with the reasons for those decisions.
 22: Minerals The number of permissions which are contrary to the recommendations of the County Council or the Coal Authority.
-23: Proposals affecting designated and non-designated heritage assets A decrease in tThe number of heritage assets at risk on the national register.
-An increase in tThe number of Conservation Area Appraisals.
+23: Proposals affecting designated and non-designated heritage assets The number of heritage assets at risk on the national register.
+The number of Conservation Area Appraisals.
 24: The health impacts of development The number of applications for which a Health Impact Assessment Checklist is required, together with the outcome of those applications.
 The number of applications relating to A5 uses within 400m of schools, together with the outcome of those applications.
 25: Culture, Tourism and Sport Number, type and area of net additional sports pitches.
 Number and type of applications relating to tourism.
 26: Travel Plans The number of applications for which a Travel Plan is required, together with the outcome of those applications.
 27: Local Green Space The number of permissions granted contrary to the Local Green Space policy by the Council and by inspectors, together with the reasons for those decisions.

-Policy Monitoring 28: Green Infrastructure Assets Percentage of the population with access to Green Infrastructure in accordance with the Broxtowe Green Space Standard.
+Policy Monitoring 28: Green Infrastructure Assets Percentage of the population with access to Green Infrastructure in accordance with the Broxtowe Green Space Standard (see Table 6).
 29: Cemetery Extensions The 'take-up' of the site(s) as a cemetery extension.
 30: Landscape The number of permissions granted which are inconsistent with the 'landscape actions' of the Greater Nottingham Landscape Character Assessment.
-31: Biodiversity Assets The number of permissions granted for development that has harmed a Biodiversity Asset and the reasons for that permission those permissions.
+31: Biodiversity Assets The number of permissions granted for development that has harmed a Biodiversity Asset and the reasons for those permissions.
 32: Developer contributions Number and amount of Section 106 contributions received.

-Attenborough wetlands.

-Appendices
+Attenborough.

-Contents
+Appendices Contents